kcabanela-drodriguez/clustering-project/README.md

     - Establish baseline
     - Ensure models are tested on appropriate validate and test datasets
     - Determine best performing model and test on test dataset# clustering-project
+- Delivery
+    - Final Report in Jupyter Notebook
+    - README with project details
+    - Python modules with acquire and prepare functions